America First Party (1943): Subsequent elections

+This America First Party was renamed the Christian Nationalist Party in August 1947.
+Initially, Smith announced that the party would not nominate a candidate for the 1948 election.

 In 1948 the Christian Nationalist Party nominated Smith for President and Harry Romer for vice president; according to the website "ourcampaigns.com" this ticket received just 42 votes nationwide.
 The campaign platform included a full-scale defense of segregation, as well as opposition to civil rights.

 In 1952 a rump America First Party nominated Douglas MacArthur for president, and Harry F. Byrd for vice president, without their consent, while the Christian Nationalists nominated MacArthur and crusading anti-Communist California State Senator Jack B. Tenney.
 This election apparently marked the final time that candidates were fielded by the original Smith movement or its offspring.
 By this time, Smith and others in the party had become devout anti-Communists, and this worked against the organization's isolationist and non-interventionist ideology.

 Later parties

 The name "America First Party" was used by several later campaigns unconnected to the original party: